You are here

-This section is for GP surgeries and out-of-hours services.
-It's where you'll find guidance on our new approach to regulating services, including our provider handbook and information about registration and fees.
+This section is for GP surgeries and GP out-of-hours services.
+You'll find guidance on our new approach to regulating services, including our provider handbook, and information about registration.

 Download our provider handbook and appendices for NHS GP practices and GP out-of-hours services

 - We will put people who use services at the centre of our work – we will listen, involve and respond to people’s experiences of care.

 - Inspection teams will be tailored to the service it is inspecting – it will be led by an inspector with a GP on every inspection, and may include a practice manager or practice nurse and an Expert by Experience.

 - Inspectors will use professional judgement, supported by objective measures and evidence, to assess services against our five key questions: